Phuket Events and Festivals where to be what it’s all about, enjoy Phuket.

 Having a misleading name, the festival is held in October for a range of nine to ten days (with the use of the Chinese lunar calendar, the dates are known to vary from year to year) and it’s known to be a frightful event.

 Some activities you might want to see are mediums walking the streets, extreme body piercings, the climbing of ladders decorated with blades and hot coals by locals this is obviously not for the faint-hearted.
-Knowing that you can as well find an offer on a Phuket vegetarian food varieties which are labelled with signs of red and yellow as proof of being ‘asje’ or ‘je’.
+Knowing that you can as well find an offer on a Phuket vegetarian food variety which are labelled with signs of red and yellow as proof of being ‘asje’ or ‘je’.

 Please enjoy some of the pictures from the Phuket Vegetarian Festival